AMD's 16-Core Beast Creams Intel, but You Might Be Better Off Without It

 Advertisement

 So who is the Threadripper 2 for?
 The standard customers for something this pricey: professionals and people who like to brag on Reddit.
 That’s not a slight against these people.
-Rather, the Threadripper’s big, expensive power boost won’t really help with most applications we all use day-to-day—and it’s not really mean to.
+Rather, the Threadripper’s big, expensive power boost won’t really help with most applications we all use day-to-day—and it’s not really meant to.
 Those day-to-day applications aren’t designed with the Threadripper’s primary power boost in mind.

 That boost is the number of cores at its center.
 It has 16.
 The average multi-core processor—the CPUs that power nearly all computers and phones—has just two to eight cores (I benchmarked it versus three CPUs that each have six cores).
 Cores are where all the actual processing for your computer happens, and more cores usually means more speed because your computer can split up taxing tasks, thus taking advantage of those cores.